-Hunters may choose the E-Tag option rather than receive and carry a physical license/carcass tag.
-Hunters must choose the E-Tag option or receive a physical tag when purchasing or applying for their license(s).
+When purchasing or applying for a license, hunters may choose either the E-Tag option or a physical tag.
 Hunters MUST be able to show their license on their phone.
 After any physical tag has been issued by NMDGF, the E-Tag option may not be used.